jpthacker/morse-code-translator/README.md

 ## Further Developments:

 - Update styles
+- Seperate classes and DOM elements into different files
-- Add option to change input alphabet (i.e. French, Spanish, etc.)
+- Add option to change input alphabet
 - Alternatively, enable the input to be in any alphabet (i.e. include multiple alphabets in the library)